Lorentzian homogeneous Ricci-flat metrics on almost abelian Lie groups: Isometries of Ricci-flat solutions

 In this section, we complete the proof of the main theorem~\ref{th}.
 The metric \eqref{main} and the Ricci-flat conditions \eqref{Ric_flat_cond} in the main theorem are obtained in Corollary~\ref{cor:met}.
 The last condition \eqref{simp} in the main theorem is obtained in this section.

 In subsection~\ref{ssec:pw}, we show that the metrics in cases \eqref{eq:biii} and \eqref{eq:c1} are plane waves, which implies that their isometry groups are multiply transitive.
-In subsection~\ref{ssec:isotropy}, we show that the maximal isometry group of case \eqref{eq:bi} can be simply transitive under the conditions \eqref{simp}.
+All non-flat Ricci-flat homogeneous solutions with a multiply transitive isometry group are plane waves in the four-dimensional case~\cite[Theorem 12.1]{MR2003646}.
+In subsection~\ref{ssec:isotropy}, we show that the identity component of the full isometry group of case \eqref{eq:bi} can be simply transitive under the condition \eqref{simp}.

 The action of the isometry group is called \textit{multiply transitive}, \textit{almost simply transitive}, or \textit{simply transitive} if it is transitive and the isotropy group is positive-dimensional, discrete, or trivial, respectively.